e-finance-frankfurt/server-user/user-manual/README.md

 #### 3.2.1&nbsp; Scripting

 While any *interpreted* program is technically referred to as a script (Python is an interpreted language), a script will typically refer to a "quick and dirty" solution.
+Obviously, every implementation has to start somewhere and seldomly that will be a fully thought-out, object-oriented architecture.
+However, people tend to keep putting all of their code into a single file, copypasting as they please, and telling themselves that their code is far too intuitive to require thorough documentation.
+At some point, however, their program will most definitely turn into a terrible mess that *anyone* will have a hard time understanding (yes, even them).
+This is even more problematic in the face of interactive programming in jupyter notebboks!

+Scripting is

+We therefore strongly encourage you to go the extra mile and think about

 #### 3.2.2&nbsp; Modules